Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: Training of Inference and Policy Networks

 \section{Training of Inference and Policy Networks}

-In this section, first we elaborate the training processes of the inference network and the policy network, i.e., the solutions to Pb.~\ref{pb:inference} and Pb.~\ref{pb:policy}, respectively.
+Now we elaborate the training processes of the networks, i.e., the solutions to Prob.~\ref{pb:inference} and Prob.~\ref{pb:policy}.
 Then we detail the joint training of the two networks using the generative adversarial approach.